gauthierm/refactoring-workshop-2022/README.md

 ## Takeaways

-1. make functions do one thing
-2. consider inputs and outputs and consider using function parameters for inputs
-3. consider a functional approach instead of an imperative approach.
-When you see state mutation operations like let , push , += , = (without const) be wary.
-4. use TypeScript types with generics to write safe, flexible code
+**Reduce scope of individual files.** We've decomposed the original file into several smaller files that are easier to understand.

+**Add tests** to catch bugs and enable refactoring.
+We've added a whole bunch of great tests as we split up and improved our code.

+**Make functions do one thing.** Several functions were doing multiple things.
+If we can make them do one thing, it makes testing easier and makes implementations simpler.

+**Lift dependencies higher** in your code and pass them in as function arguments.
+This helps you write code that is more functional and easily tested.

+**When you see state mutation, be wary.** Look out for let, push, forEach, sort, slice, += and other mutation operators in JavaScript.
+When values are mutated, there is more opportunity for untentional side-effects.

+**TypeScript is great** and we can use it to write code that is safe and flexible.

-5. think about how code will be tested.
+**Think about how your code will be tested**.
 If you can test it easily, it's probably well designed.